-The best way to avoid plagiarism is simply to give credit where it is due.
+The best way to avoid plagiarism is simply to give credit where it is due and not use Al generated writing.
 If you have any questions, ask your teacher.

 Ethical behavior also extends into presenting yourself truthfully and honestly during the final presentation portion of the project.
 You are not allowed to embellish the truth; if your project did not go as planned, or even if it failed altogether, you must be honest.